eclipse-biscuit/biscuit/SPECIFICATIONS.md

 Lenient equality returns false when trying to compare different types.

 External calls are implementation defined.
 External calls carry a function name, which can be used to call a user-defined function provided to the biscuit library.
+The function name is an interned string, stored in the symbol table.

 #### Example